marshmallow-code/marshmallow-select/README.rst

 0. Some simple way of detecting & reporting if the schema "covers" the query (i.e. serializing with the schema will not produce additional queries)

+1. unlazify doesn't appear to work 100% of the time; figure out why.